dashpay/platform/packages/dashmate/README.md

 Running services preventing dashmate to start, that might be left after unsuccessful close.
 Try to stop them forcibly with --force option.

 #### externalIp option is not set in base config
 This may happen when you switch between multiple major versions, so your config became incompatible.
-In this case, you have to purge dashmate storage (`rm -rf ~/.dashmate`) and run setup again.
+In this case, do a manual reset and run setup again.

 #### TypeError Plugin: dashmate: Cannot read properties of undefined (reading 'dash')
 This could happen if you have other .yarnrc and node_modules in your upper directories.
 Check your home directory for .yarnrc and node_modules, wipe them all and try again